user95401/Ryzen-Pubs/README.md

 # Commands
 Every issue comment is processed by workflow for commands.
 - `!setlabels label,other-label` to toggle label.
-Only issue creator can use that, `verify` label will be ignored
+Only issue creator can use that, `verified` and `featured` labels will be ignored (they causes canceling).